Picked up and blown by the wind, the snow stabbed at him like tiny knives.

 Meanwhile, the political situation grew more complicated.
 Under normal conditions, in order to gain an audience with the emperor, an imperial minister had to visit the imperial palace.
 Except that Hyouchuu and his colleagues were of the minor nobility, with no standing to do so.

 Higher-ranked ministers hardly had the time.
 They were too busy herding all the civil servants who’d absconded to the provinces back to their government posts.
-And with the accession of the new emperor, their superiors would be terrified at the prospect of losing their present positions.
+With the accession of the new emperor, their superiors would be terrified at the prospect of losing their present positions.

 Their professional negligence and despotism was news to no one.
 But since the new emperor arrived, they strutted about like it was only reasonable to act unreasonably in unreasonable times.
 These were the ministers who clung for dear life to their current status, who seized any opportunity to kick their competitors out of the way and take their jobs, or who figured political reform was inevitable and looted the treasury before they were shown the door.